gear-foundation/gear-wiki/docs/developing-contracts/gstd.md

 ## Execution info

-A program can get some useful information about the current execution context by using `exec` module:
+A program can get some useful information about the current execution context by using the `exec` module:

 ```rust
 use gstd::exec;